mahrud/mahrud.github.io/_seminars/SCAM.md

 The rough format of the seminar this semester is to meet every two weeks for student talks and on the remaining weeks have introductory pre-talks for the (adult) [Commutative Algebra Seminar].

-{% comment %}
-Look to the left for the archive of talks from previous semesters and join the conversation on Discord channel #SCAM to pitch in!
-{% endcomment %}

 Talk suggestions for this semester:
 - Combinatorial commutative algebra